 The usual protection of individuals from personal responsibility for obligations of a corporation does not apply to payroll taxes.
 The IRS may assess a penalty for recovery of unpaid payroll taxes on any person who has authority over the financial decisions of a corporation.

 This test for individual liability rests upon control over corporate payment obligations, regardless of a person’s business title.
 Responsible individuals essentially possess the status to knowingly pay other creditors with funds that are reserved for payroll taxes.
 The IRS may rely upon the income and assets of any responsible individual to satisfy unpaid payroll taxes.
 In fact, the IRS may pursue several individuals for the same tax assessment.

-For more advice on how to best structure your employee payroll vs. independent contractor status, schedule a free consultation with an expert accountant focused on San Diego’s small businesses.
+For more advice on how to best structure your employee payroll vs. independent contractor status, schedule a free consultation with us.

 About the Author

 Dave is co-founder and managing partner at Profitwise Accounting.
 Dave is a Certified Public Accountant in the state of California, as well as an advanced QuickBooks Pro Advisor and Instructor.
 As a small business owner, he is dedicated to educating and informing other business owners on bookkeeping and accounting matters.